aolives/phpstan/website/src/user-guide/docker.md

 RUN composer global require phpstan/phpstan-phpunit
 ```

-You can update the `phpstan.neon` file in order to use the extension:
+You can update the `phpstan.neon` file to use the extension:

 ```yaml
 includes: